braidn/Knowledge-Repo/TypeScript.md

  * [docs for the tsconfig file][1]
 * A glob param can be used.
 This is much like Ruby and will process the param as an array.
   * ex: `function manyParams(param1, param2, ...allTheRest) { console.log(allTheRest) }`
+* Tagged templates are a great way to build functions that pre process string literals.
+* The spread operator or `...someList` is totally usable throughout TS.

 ## Interfaces